hx2A/py5website/tutorials/py5-modes.rst

 .. important::

-  There is a known problem using py5 on Mac computers.
+  There are some known issues using py5 on Mac computers.
 The best option for Mac users seems to be using py5 through :doc:`jupyter-notebooks`, and after using the ``%gui osx`` magic.
+See :doc:`mac-users` for more information.

 Module Mode
 ===========